 Same day set up and removal of hunting blinds/temporary structure is permitted in the designated hunting area.

 Hunters will not be allowed to bring in non-native or non-invasive species as cover or build any type of permanent structure.

-All permanent hunting blinds in the hunting area are closed to hunting.
+All permanent hunting blinds in the hunting area are currently closed to hunting due to safety.
 Any hunter hunting outside of the designated area or from a blind will be cited and their hunting will be terminated.

 Hazards exist in the hunting area, ensure that you maintain area awareness at all times.

-Conventional bag: 6 ducks with no more than 4 scoters, 4 eiders, 4 long-tailed ducks, 4 mallards with no more than 2 hen mallards, 3 wood ducks, 2 scaup, 2 redheads, 2 pintails, 2 canvasback, 1 black or mottled duck (season closed until November 19, 2016), or 1 fulvous whistling duck.
-The season on harlequin ducks is closed.
+Conventional bag: 6 ducks with no more than 4 scoters, 4 eiders, 4 long-tailed ducks, 4 mallards with no more than 2 hen mallards, 3 wood ducks, 2 scaup, 2 redheads, 1 pintail, 2 canvasback, 2 black or 1 mottled duck (season closed until November 18, 2017), or 1 fulvous whistling duck.

 5 mergansers (2 hooded mergansers)

 5 sea ducks (includes scoters, eiders, and long-tailed ducks) in special sea duck areas only.
 In other areas, sea ducks are part of the regular duck bag limit.
 No more than 4 scoters, 4 eiders, and 4 long-tailed ducks per day may be taken in either the special sea duck season or the regular duck season.

 5 dark geese (includes Canada geese and white-fronted geese) in the Resident Hunt Zone, 5 in the Southern James Bay Zone, and 1 in the Northeast Hunt Zone.